Counting Crows: 2010–2013: Independent releases and individual projects

-2014–2020: Somewhere Under Wonderland, podcast and wine
+2014–2019: Somewhere Under Wonderland, podcast and wine

 The writing of material for a new album, Somewhere Under Wonderland, began early in 2013 and continued during that year's summer tour.
 The album was released on September 2, 2014.

 In 2018, Duritz became an investor in three wineries based in Napa Valley, California—Elyse Winery, Institution Winery, and Addax Winery—managed by winemaker Russell Bevan.

 Starting in February 2018, Duritz began recording the Underwater Sunshine Podcast, a weekly music podcast with author and music journalist James Campion.
 Having parted ways with Spaulding, Duritz and friends began putting on their own twice-annual music festival in New York called the Underwater Sunshine Fest to showcase independent music.
 The first festival, held at the Bowery Electric in October 2018, featured 17 bands over two nights.
 A second in April 2019 showcased 18 bands, and a third held at Rockwood Music Hall in November 2019 expanded the lineup to 26.
 Acts as diverse as Yellow House Orchestra, Seán Barna, Mikaela Davis, Marcy Playground, Matt Sucich, Stephen Kellogg, Stew and the Negro Problem, and Fairhazel have appeared.
 More bands recorded acoustic sessions at Duritz's loft the weekends of each of the festivals.

-In January 2019, Counting Crows released a newly recorded version of "August and Everything After" performed with the London Symphony Orchestra at Air Studios.
+In January 2019, Counting Crows released a newly recorded version of "August and Everything After" performed with the London Symphony Orchestra at AIR Studios.
 The song was cut from the band's first album, which had been named after it.
+Duritz then revealed in late 2019 that he had begun writing new music that past August.